 - Your vapor will always be cool and smooth.

-So unless flavor really is a TOP priority for you, the Volcano will be perfectly fine for you in terms of flavor.
+So unless flavor really is the most important metric you rate a vaporizer on, the Volcano will be perfectly fine for you in terms of flavor.

 - Condensation: cannabinoids and other compounds easily condense onto the balloon;